 To learn more about our Field Trip programs contact us at HERC@MilwaukeeJewish.org.

-Judaism and the Synagogue
+Americans and the Holocaust

-*A $30 non-refundable deposit to hold your group’s reservation is required
+*A $30 non-refundable deposit to hold your group’s reservation is required.